Drywall holes happen — from doorknobs, furniture, or simple wear and tear.

 If you’re using paper tape – Using your joint compound, you will put a ¼” thick joint compound, evenly spread across the seams of the patch.
 Then you will apply the joint tape with a 4” taping knife.
 You should make sure the tape is lined in the center, then you will use a joint knife to smooth the surface while removing excess compound from behind the tape.
 Allow this to dry overnight.

-Another option is to use Fibafuse, which is a fiberglass mesh tape.
+My personal go to option as a professional is to use Fibafuse, which is a fiberglass mesh tape.
 It’s best used with all purpose joint compound, or easy sand products.
+My specific method for this patch was, easy sand products (found at box stores), and Fibafuse.

 How To Blend Drywall Patch